prysmaticlabs/documentation/docs/install/arm/activating-a-validator.md

 ## Step 6: Wait for your validator assignment

 Please note that it may take up to 12 hours for nodes in the ETH2 network to process a deposit.
 In the meantime, leave both terminal windows open and running; once the node is activated by the ETH2 network, the validator will immediately begin receiving tasks and performing its responsibilities.

+## Running a second validator

+Multiple validators can easily be initialised on the same system.
+Simply perform the steps outlined above once more for each new validator, ensuring the chosen password for [step 4b](activating-a-validator#step-4b-securing-the-validator-key) is the **same as your first validator, and that all keypairs are stored in the same location**.
+If not done this way, the second validator will try to start already running services and cause porting-related errors to occur.

+For running multiple keypairs alongside multiple validator instances, refer the [wallet keymanager](/docs/prysm-usage/wallet-keymanager) section of this documentation.

 **Congratulations, you are now fully participating in the Prysm ETH 2.0 Phase 0 testnet!** ♡